zenml-io/zenml/examples/e2e/README.md

 ## 👋 Introduction

-Welcome to your newly generated "ZenML E2E project" project!
+Welcome to your newly generated "Supply Chain Forecasting" project!
 This is a great way to get hands-on with ZenML using production-like template.
 The project contains a collection of standard and custom ZenML steps, pipelines and other artifacts and useful resources that can serve as a